Improving Autoformalization Using Direct Dependency Retrieval: Experiment Settings

+To comprehensively evaluate our proposed method, we established several baseline models and conducted ablation studies.
+For the ablation studies, we employed the RAutoformalizer (RA) from \citet{liu2025rethinking} as a pure formalizer baseline, and RA+R@k as an autoformalizer that incorporates the top-k retrieved dependencies using the method in \citet{liu2025rethinking}.
+The RA was fine-tuned based on InternLM2-Math-Base-7B \citep{ying2024internlm}.
+Our baselines cover multiple aspects: first, we evaluated a range of state-of-the-art general LLMs via ICL, including DeepSeek-R1 \citep{guo2025deepseek}, Ling-flash-2.0 \citep{ai2025ming}, Claude-3.5-Sonnet (claude-3-5-sonnet-20241022) \citep{anthropic_claude35_sonnet_2024}, GPT-4o (gpt-4o-2024-08-06) \citep{hurst2024gpt}, and Qwen-Max (qwen-max-2024-09-19) \citep{team2024qwen2}; second, we included an InternLM2-Math-Base-7B \citep{ying2024internlm} model fine-tuned on the MMA Lean subset \citep{jiang2023multilingual}.
+For our proposed DDR method, we selected Qwen3-32B \citep{yang2025qwen3} as its base model.
+This choice highlights a core advantage of DDR: its flexibility in selecting a base dependency retrieval model without being restricted to specific embedding models.

+During the decoding stage for all experiments, the temperature was set to 0.7, and we generated 8 samples for each problem.
+To ensure a fair comparison, the dependency retrieval step for the DDR method was performed only once, and its results were reused for all subsequent Lean 4 statement formalization generations.
+It is noteworthy that none of the autoformalization models discussed in the main text, including the fine-tuned ones, have undergone SFT on the FineLeanCorpus \citep{peng2025criticlean}.

 For a fair comparison, we adopt an experimental setup identical to that of \citet{liu2025rethinking}.
 We used the same prompt as described in Section A.7.1 of \citet{liu2025rethinking} for evaluation on BEq.
 Similarly, the prompt for the ICL method is also consistent with that in Section A.7.3 of \citet{liu2025rethinking}.
-DeepSeek-Prover-v2 \citep{ren2025deepseek} is utilized as an auxiliary prover for BEq.
+Gemini 2.5 pro is utilized as an auxiliary tool for BEq.
+Gemini 2.5 pro is also the LLM judge used in section \ref{sec:out-of-domain}.

 Our proposed DDR method is fine-tuned using the Swift \citep{zhao2025swift} framework with the following hyperparameters: \begin{enumerate}[label=\textbullet] \item \quad Max Sequence Length: 8192 \item \quad Batch size: 1 \item \quad Gradient Accumulation: 64 \item \quad Training Devices: 8 \item \quad Train Epochs: 6 \item \quad Optimizer: AdamW with learning rate \(1 \times 10^{-4}\), \(\beta = (0.9, 0.95)\), weight decay 0.1, maximal gradient norm 1.0, no warmup. \item \quad Learning Rate Scheduler: Cosine. \item \quad LoRA: rank 32, alpha 32, dropout 0.05. \end{enumerate}